-The delicious possibilities are endless with poke bowls!
+The delicious possibilities are endless with poke rice bowls!
 Top with as little or as much variety as you want.
 Keep it simple with just cucumber and avocado.
 Or, get creative with marinated watermelon and fancy sauces and toppings.

 If you love veggie sushi, poke bowls, cucumber avocado rolls, vegetable sushi rolls, fresh salads, the taste of the sea or just plain delicious food, you'll love poke bowls.